 The Fred Freeman Lecture celebrates the local philanthropist.
 Fred Freeman was a major figure on Merseyside: born in 1921, he was the product of a great Wavertree retailing dynasty, and a pioneering philanthropist.
 In the 1950s, Fred introduced the practice of payroll giving for his staff.
-When the store was forcibly closed in 1974, Fred became a full time philanthropist, and 20 years later, he set up the the new universities being established in the Middle East and Asia; and this in turn means they will also be confronted by an inexorable decline in the numbers of overseas students coming from these parts of the world, who in future will be able to get at least as good an education in their own country as they would get by going abroad.
+When the store was forcibly closed in 1974, Fred became a full time philanthropist, and 20 years later, he set up the People for People Fund, to provide relief for Merseyside families living in poverty.
+After his death in 2007, his art collection was sold, and the proceeds were given to the People for People Fund.
+As such, Fred Freeman was not only good at making money, but also at giving it away, and at encouraging others to give, too. the new universities being established in the Middle East and Asia; and this in turn means they will also be confronted by an inexorable decline in the numbers of overseas students coming from these parts of the world, who in future will be able to get at least as good an education in their own country as they would get by going abroad.